Back to School Frequently Asked Questions

 New Q: What will the additional night-time cleaning include?

 A: KPR has purchased 11 Total 360 System electrostatic sprayers and hired additional custodians to use the sprayers during the night shift, when students and other staff are not in the school.
-The sprayer teams will move from school to school and focus on classrooms, bathrooms and other high traffic areas.
+The sprayer teams will rotate from school to school and focus on classrooms, bathrooms and other high traffic areas.
 The sprayers work by producing a fine mist that is electrostatically charged, allowing the disinfectant to “wrap” itself around all objects in a space.
 The system is approved as safe for schools by Health Canada.
 The spray is negligible after 10-15 minutes, but another level of disinfection has occurred.
 This night-time cleaning will not replace the day-time pandemic cleaning, but it will provide a secondary line of disinfection.

 New Q: What about the day-time cleaning products?